 It is made into steamed buns, noodles, oil, and deep-fried noodles.

 20、Buyi’s five-colored flower rice

 The Buyi are a large minority group in southwest China.

-The Buyi people are very hospitable, and it is a special feature that they use various plant pigments such as maple leaves to dye glutinous rice into colourful colours to make flower glutinous rice for their guests and friends during the Maple Leaf Festival on February 3 (or March 13) every year.
-Traditional snacks include pea noodles, cold rice cakes, rice noodles, bait pieces and so on.
+The Buyi people are very hospitable, and it is a special feature that they use various plant pigments such as maple leaves to dye glutinous rice into colorful colors to make flower glutinous rice for their guests and friends during the Maple Leaf Festival on February 3 (or March 13) every year.
+Traditional snacks include pea noodles, cold rice cakes, rice noodles, bait pieces, and so on.

 21、Daur’s Ermi Rice